Rwema25/AE-project/README.md

 * **Risk Management:** Helping individuals, communities, and businesses prepare for and cope with drought impacts.

 ### 1.3.
 Purpose of the Document <a name="purpose-of-the-document"></a>
 This document aims to provide a comprehensive overview of drought and the key indicators and indices used to monitor and assess its characteristics.
-It can also be considered as as a guide for understanding and interpreting common drought indices.
+It can also be considered as a guide for understanding and interpreting common drought indices.

 It will cover the different types of drought, explain the methodologies behind various indicators, discuss their strengths and limitations, and highlight their role in drought monitoring and impact assessment.